Maison carrée: Architecture

 The Virginia State Capitol was modeled after the Maison carrée by Thomas Jefferson.

-The Maison carrée is similar to a Tuscan style Roman temple as described in the writings of Vitruvius, a contemporary Roman writer on architecture, although it uses the Corinthian order.
+The Maison carrée is similar to a Tuscan-style Roman temple as described in the writings of Vitruvius, a contemporary Roman writer on architecture, although it uses the Corinthian order.
 Raised on a 2.85 m high podium, and at 26.42 m by 13.54 m forming a rectangle almost twice as long as it is wide, the temple dominated the forum of the Roman city of Nîmes, in what is now southern France.
 The facade contains a deep portico or pronaos that is almost a third of the building's length and is richly decorated in terms of its columns and capitals.
 This deep porch emphasizes the temple front, and distinguishes the layout from ancient Greek temples.

 It is a hexastyle design with six Corinthian columns under the pediment at either end, and pseudoperipteral in that twenty engaged columns are embedded along the walls of the cella.
 Above the columns, the architrave is divided into three levels with ratios of 1:2:3.
 Egg-and-dart decoration divides the architrave from the frieze.
 On three sides the frieze is decorated with fine ornamental relief carvings of rosettes and acanthus leaves beneath a row of very fine dentils.
 However, the refinement of the decorative carvings on the building is not nearly as precise and mathematically perfect as the decoration on the Parthenon or other Greek temples.

 A large door (6.87 m high by 3.27 m wide) leads to the small and windowless interior, where the shrine was originally housed.
-This is now used to house a tourist oriented film on the Roman history of Nîmes.
+This is now used to house a tourist-oriented film on the Roman history of Nîmes.
 No ancient decoration remains inside the cella.

 Restorations

 The building has undergone extensive restoration over the centuries.
 Until the 19th century, it formed part of a larger complex of adjoining buildings.
-These were demolished when the Maison carrée housed what is now the Musée des Beaux-Arts de Nîmes (from 1821 to 1907), restoring it to the isolation it would have enjoyed in Roman times.
+These were demolished when the Maison carrée housed (from 1821 to 1907) what is now the Musée des Beaux-Arts de Nîmes, restoring it to the isolation it would have enjoyed in Roman times.
 The pronaos was restored in the early part of the 19th century when a new ceiling was provided, designed in the Roman style.
 The present door was made in 1824.